cloudControl/documentation/Platform Documentation.md

 **TL;DR:**

- * All HTTP requests are route via the routing tier.
+ * All HTTP requests are routed via the routing tier.
  * `*.cloudcontrolled.com` is round robin across available routing tier nodes.
  * Requests are routed based on the `Host` header.
  * Use the `X-Forwarded-For` header to get the client IP.